Function Pointer In C++ - C++ Programming Tutorial

 C++ Example of Getting the Address of a Function

-Let us take an example to illustrate how to get the address of a function in C++.
+Let's consider a scenario to demonstrate how to obtain the memory location of a function in C++.

 Example